Compare FIRST TRADE Versus MARKETS.COM and IC Markets broker accounts.

 First Trade Vs Markets.com Phone Support

-Although most queries can be resolved with the need of a phone call, it is nice when we can actually explain ourselves with a live human being at either First Trade or Markets.com.
-We can get straight to the point and this can save us from a lot of time and frustration.
+Although most queries can be resolved with the need of a phone call, it is nice when we can explain ourselves with a live human being at either First Trade or Markets.com.
+We can get straight to the point, saving us time and frustration.

 Both First Trade and Markets.com offer phone support.